-Travel Choices is a free resource to help individuals and organisations prepare for and adapt to the changes to Sydney’s transport and road network.
-The Travel Choices team is here to provide support for those making the shift to more sustainable ways of moving in, out and around Sydney.
+Travel Choices is a free resource to help individuals, businesses and organisations prepare for and adapt to the changes to Sydney’s transport network.
+The Travel Choices team is here to provide support for those making the shift to more sustainable ways of moving into, out of and around Sydney.